intel/xpumanager/doc/CLI_user_guide.md

                                 17. GPU Memory Bandwidth Utilization. (%)
                                 18. GPU Memory Used (MiB)

   -i                          The interval (in seconds) to dump the device statistics to screen.
-The interval will be XPU Manager sampling period if this parameter is not specified.
+Default value: 1 second.
   -n                          Number of the device statistics dump to screen.
 The dump will never be ended if this parameter is not specified.

   --rawdata                   Dump the required raw statistics to a file in background.